Glossary of Terms

 Liqueur d’expedition see Dosage.

 Llicorella A term for the soil found in the Priorat DOCa which it is believed contributes substantially to the intensely mineral aromas found in the wines.
-It is volcanic black slate based and also serves the purpose of reflecting sunlight and storing and radiating heat back to the to the vines.
+It is volcanic black slate based and also serves the purpose of reflecting sunlight and storing and radiating heat back to the vines.
 Black slate soils are also found in the vineyards of the Roussillon.

 Maceration Refers to the period where crushed grape must as well as pressed whole bunches remain in solution with the solid matter from the grapes.
 The maceration process extracts colour, tannin and flavour as well as an array of other compounds in tiny amounts.
 The approach to macerating the wine will determine its character and style.
 There may be a period of cold maceration which will extract colour and more primary, fruity flavours.
 The fermentation on the wine skins will provide additional flavour, colour and tannin.
 In general the cooler the fermentation the softer and more approachable the wine will be.
 Warmer ferments are likely to provide wines with a firmer structure and more tannin.
-Continuing to keep the new wine for a short period on its solid matter helps polymerise the tannins and achieve a softer,better balance.
+Continuing to keep the new wine for a short period on its solid matter helps polymerise the tannins and achieve a softer, better balance.
 The cap of grape skins formed during fermentation needs to be kept in solution with the fermenting must and various methods are used which also aid extraction.
 These include hand plunging (pigéage) and pumping the fermenting must over the cap (remontage).
 Some skin contact prior to fermentation is also practiced by a number of producers of white wines (see Macération Pelliculaire).
 See also Cuvaison.

 Macération carbonique is the French spelling of Carbonic Maceration.
 See Carbonic Maceration.

 Macération pelliculaire French expression meaning skin contact.
-In effect it refers to the period of just a few hours where white wine must is macerated with its skins prior to fermentation.
+In effect it refers to the period of just a few hours when white wine must is macerated with its skins prior to fermentation.
 Sémillon and Sauvignon Blanc in Bordeaux and Chenin Blanc in the Loire as well as more aromatic varieties like Muscat have all successfully been vinified using this technique.
 Excessive skin contact will result in coarseness and very early oxidation.